sypherlev/php-chassis-framework/README.md

 # The Chassis Framework

 Chassis is a microframework/collection-of-stuff-loosely-held-together-with-string that's designed to be dangerously flexible.
 It will not hold your hand, or prevent you from making horrible choices.
 It will get requests from the web or command line into your business domain, and do something with the data that comes out, and otherwise stay out of your way.
-You don't even need to use half of it if you don't want to.

 It uses FastRoute and dotENV to do the initial request bootstrapping, and after that, it's all you, baby.
 You build whatever Frankenstein code you need to get things done.

-Apart from that, Chassis uses the Blueprint extended query builder for interacting with MySQL/MariaDB databases (optional), a migration tool built on top of that (optional), and a set of Request classes to get shit into your domain (not optional), and a set of Response classes that build various responses for output (optional).
+Chassis was designed for data processing above all else, so the database layer is completely decoupled and can be swapped out with anything.
+It includes the Blueprint extended query builder for interacting with MySQL/MariaDB databases (optional), a migration tool built on top of that (optional), and a set of Request classes to get shit into your domain (not optional), and a set of Response classes that build various responses for output (optional).
 The EmailResponse class uses PHPMailer to make things go.
 The WebResponse uses Twig templates.

-It's largely the result of my streamlining my own development process, following my own rules for OOP and the ADR design pattern.
-This particular version consists of the framework itself and a few other things in /src so I can keep all it all somewhat organized.
 It uses the bare minimum of code to wire together some common packages to handle web and command line requests.

 It has the following out of the box: